 - 3.48 To assess applications according to the policies set out in the Regional Parks Network Management Plan and concessions policy.
-Applications may be approved in full, with conditions, or declined. - 3.49 When approving restricted activities, the Regional Council may charge a fee or require a bond to be posted and require mitigation or compensation.
+Applications may be approved in full, with conditions, or declined. - 3.49 To allow the Regional Council, when approving restricted activities, to charge a fee or require a bond to be posted and require mitigation or compensation.